yoander/githubget/README.md

 Note: repo attribute is mandatory

-To find the FilePath browse your repo from GitHub find the file and use Copy path GitHub function, you shouldi not paste the Path in Wordpress Visual Editor due will copy the full path including GitHub Url I recommend you to paste it in Text Editor.
+To find the FilePath browse your repo from GitHub find the file and use Copy path GitHub function, you should not paste the Path in Wordpress Visual Editor due will copy the full path including GitHub Url I recommend you to paste it in Text Editor.